How to Make a Killing: Production

 Ford's screenplay originally appeared on the 2014 Black List under the title Rothchild.
 In 2019, Jon S. Baird signed on to direct the film, with Shia LaBeouf and Mel Gibson starring.
 Development of the film resumed in March 2023, with plans for Ford to direct the film himself.
 The film, retitled Huntington, was reportedly inspired by the 1949 film Kind Hearts and Coronets by Robert Hamer and John Dighton.

 In January 2024, Glen Powell was cast in the lead role, and Margaret Qualley and Ed Harris joined in May 2024.
 Jessica Henwick, Topher Grace, Zach Woods, Raff Law and Bill Camp joined the cast in June 2024, with principal photography commencing.
 The film was shot in Cape Town, employing hundreds of local South African cast, crew, and extras.
-In November 2025, early trailers appeared in theaters, revealing the film’s new title How to Make a Killing.
+In November 2025, Powell told The Hollywood Reporter that the film would be getting a new title, which was revealed a week later as How to Make a Killing.

+According to Ford, editing the film took 308 days and required drastic reshaping.

 Release

-How to Make a Killing is scheduled to be released in cinemas on 20 February 2026.
+How to Make a Killing was released in the United States by A24 on 20 February 2026, and was released in the United Kingdom by StudioCanal on 11 March 2026.
+The film was released in France on 25 March 2026.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 49 out of 100, based on 41 critics, indicating "mixed or average" reviews.

+Benjamin Lee of The Guardian called the film "stylishly made", but ultimately "a real mess".
+Owen Gleiberman of Variety said Glen Powell is "sleek enough to cruise through a movie like... well, Tom Cruise" and that "he carries the audience with his energized sense of play".
+Ross Bonaime of Collider gave the film a more positive grade of 6 out of 10, adding that "while Ford's film is a good bit of fun, mixing together Scott Pilgrim vs. the World and No Other Choice (although not nearly as good at either), How to Make a Killing is more interested in its 'eat the rich' concept rather than making a solid thriller".